pomarec/sangre/README.md

 # Example

-This example is based on js but feel free to imagine it in your own language (see [Limitations](#limitations).
+This example is based on typescript/javascript but feel free to imagine it in your own language (see [Limitations](#limitations)).

-It showcases a user that has a list of other followed users.
+It showcases a user that has a list of followed users.
 Each of those users have bookmarked places (restaurants, bars, etc.).

 ```typescript
 async function main() {